SteelCompendium/data-md-dse/Bestiary/Kobold Veles.md

   effects:
   - name: Effect
-    effect: 'All kobolds ignore opportunity attacks from the target until the start of the veles’ next turn. '
+    effect: 'All kobolds ignore opportunity attacks from the target until the start of the veles'' next turn. '

 ```